-For many beginner investors, their strategy within their Tax-Free Savings Account (TFSA) is to purchase high-risk, high-reward stocks in an attempt to create large 5 or 10-bagger returns over the short term and collect the profits tax-free.
-They tend to do this with a TFSA over their RRSPs (Registered Retirement Savings Plan) primarily because with an RRSP, deposits will be taxed when you withdraw them in retirement.
+For many beginner investors, their strategy within their Tax-Free Savings Account (TFSA) is to purchase high-risk, high-reward stocks to create significant five or 10-bagger returns over the short term and collect the profits tax-free.
+They tend to do this with a TFSA over their RRSPs (Registered Retirement Savings Plan) primarily because with an RRSP, any withdrawals are subject to taxes.

 However, this is the wrong way to go about it.
-Long-term, the TFSA is an investment account, best used to build a portfolio of strong Canadian companies or ETFs, capable of growing via capital appreciation and by paying dividends to their investors.
+Long-term, the TFSA is an investment account best used to build a portfolio of strong Canadian companies or exchange-traded funds (ETFs) capable of growing via capital appreciation and paying their investors dividends.

-In order to understand how Fortis can generate such consistent cash flow over the span of multiple decades, you must first learn what a regulated utility is.
+To understand how Fortis can generate such consistent cash flow over multiple decades, you must first learn what a regulated utility is.
 The answer is relatively simple.

 As a regulated utility, Fortis owns the poles, the lines, the meter box, and the means of power generation.

-The company then works with the municipality to not only come to a rate that all but guarantees a profit for the company, but is beneficial to the consumer as well.
+The company then works with the municipality to not only come to a rate that guarantees a profit for the company, but is also beneficial to the consumer.

-The fact Fortis owns all of these assets makes it virtually impossible for another competitor to step in and supply power to consumers.
-And, this is how 99% of Fortis's earnings are generated.
+Fortis owns all of these assets, making it virtually impossible for another competitor to step in and supply power to consumers.
+And this is how 99% of Fortis's earnings are generated.

 Not only is it reliable with its dividend growth, but it is also reliable with the rate at which it grows the dividend.
-The company aims to keep its dividend payout ratio in the 70% range, and aims to grow the dividend by mid-single digits.
-With a 5-year dividend growth rate of just shy of 7%, it has done just that.
+The company aims to keep its dividend payout ratio in the 70% range.
+It aims to increase the dividend by mid-single digits.
+With a 5-year dividend growth rate of approximately 6%, it has done just that.
 Simply put, it has been one of the top Canadian dividend stocks to own for a long time.

-Whether you have decades of experience or are just learning how to buy stocks, we should be aiming to achieve the highest possible total returns from our investments.
-Fortis is no slouch in this regard either.
-It has provided many Canadians with strong capital gains over the years, with double-digit annualized returns over the last decade.
+Whether you have decades of experience or are just learning how to buy stocks, we should aim to achieve the highest possible total returns from our investments.
+Fortis is no slouch in this regard, either.
+It has provided many Canadians with solid capital gains, with double-digit annualized returns over the last decade.

-It has struggled as of late in the rising rate environment, primarily because options like GICs and bonds are now offering attractive yields.
-When this happens, the premium in terms of investment income needs to be higher to justify paying for an equity over a guaranteed investment.
+It has struggled as of late in the rising rate environment, primarily because options like GICs and bonds now offer attractive yields.
+When this happens, the premium in terms of investment income needs to be higher to justify paying for equity over a guaranteed investment.

 However, all this has done has made an outstanding company even cheaper.
-In turbulent times, owning a best-in-class utility and one that will have consistent earnings will reduce a lot of stress.
+In turbulent times, owning a best-in-class utility with consistent earnings will reduce a lot of stress.

-Expect mid to high single-digit growth from Fortis in terms of both earnings and revenue, and expect to pay a premium in terms of overall valuation due to the reliability of the company's earnings.
-These are two things that Fortis has been known for a long time.
+Expect mid to high single-digit growth from Fortis in terms of earnings and revenue, and expect to pay a premium in terms of overall valuation due to the reliability of the company's profits.
+These are two things that Fortis has known for a long time.
 Often trading at a 20x or greater multiple in terms of price to earnings, the stock is hardly ever cheap.

 But as the saying goes from one of the most legendary investors of all time Warren Buffett,